shaikhq/commands-library/python/Python3.12.8-Instllation-RHEL9.4.md

 ```

 ## Unintalling the Python that was installed using the above process
-For some reason, I needed to re-install this Python.
-Here are the steps I followed for removing Python from the system.
-Then I installed it again using the above process.
+For some reason, for uninstalling the python installed using the above, the following steps should work:

-Removed the following directories for `Python 3.12.3`.
+Removed the following directories for `Python 3.12.8`.

 __Python binary__
 ```shell